 Since I first wrote this essay it has obviously done nothing to reduce the scourge of fantasy films.
 They continue to pour out of Hollywood and elsewhere to thrill video gamers and anyone who yearn to, escape a real world with Donald Trump in it.
 With the Academy Awards imminent there are likely to be two films in the mix that our fantasy films in their own right.
-One of these, Black Panther was released to great critical acclaim and fits the fantasy category most accurately as it conjures a fanciful advanced African kingdom “Wakanda” that possesses a much-coveted substance called “vibranium.”
+One of these, Black Panther was released to great critical acclaim and fits the fantasy category most accurately as it conjures a fanciful advanced African kingdom “Wakanda” that possesses a much-coveted substance called “vibranium” (apparntly a necessary substance for personal vibrators).
 Normally, this would be enough puerile crap to put me off, but this film doubles and triples down with every freakin’ superhero, comic book, video game cliché it can find and then invents a few of its own.
-I get it: Blacks had long been abused by racism, stereotypification and consignment two minor roles in films, with only a few exceptions, and it is long overdue for them to get a motion picture the counters all of those negatives.
-But this movie, aside from a talented cast, some special effects, and good acting, is mostly silly, boring bullshit.
+I get it: Blacks had long been abused by racism, stereotypification, and consignment to minor roles in films, with only a few exceptions, and it is long overdue for them to get a motion picture the counters all of those negatives.
+But this movie, aside from a talented cast, some impressive special effects, and good acting, is mostly silly, boring bullshit.
 One suspects that all the hype about it owes to the same form political correctness that gets critics of Israeli mistreatments of Palestinians charged with “anti-Semitism.”
+It is delusional fantasy.

 But self-abuse parody is not limited to African-American directors writers and actors.
 Crazy Rich Asians, perhaps because it’s fantasy is that greedy, materialistic, self-absorbed, Asian “bananas” could be in any sense entertaining or interesting, or even undeserving of contempt, might be even worse at replacing prevailing negative stereotypes of gold-digging Asian women and feminized Asian men (check out the make-up department’s obvious paint-on six-pack on the male lead) with mega-riches, designer clothes, ultra-mansions, luxury cars and 3-star food.
 A few minutes in into the movie and you know the whole plot; suffice it to, say that it is driven by a crazy bitch Asian “tiger-mom.”
 Set in Singapore, but casted with all Asian-American actors, this boring, unintelligent, un-funny, poorly written movie not only makes the point of degrading an educated, self-made economics teacher (because education or hard work doesn’t result in absurd wealth), it sets Asians on screen back to Charlie Chan and Fu Manchu.